crimlog/api/README.md

 ## Install Dependencies

-This is a [pnpm](https://pnpm.io/) project, and the usage of other package managers such as npm or pnpm is strongly discouraged.
+This is a [pnpm](https://pnpm.io/) project, and the usage of other package managers such as npm or yarn is strongly discouraged.
 After installing Node.js, pnpm can be enabled using the built-in [Corepack](https://nodejs.org/api/corepack.html) API.
 Run the following commands to setup pnpm on your system:

 ```cmd
 corepack enable